0xn3va/cheat-sheets/Web Application/Web Cache Poisoning/README.md

 The [ETag](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag) response header is an opaque-to-the-useragent value that can be used as a **strong** validator.
 That means that a HTTP user-agent, such as the browser, does not know what this string represents and can't predict what its value would be.
 If the `ETag` header was part of the response for a resource, the client can issue an [If-None-Match](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/If-None-Match) in the header of future requests – in order to validate the cached resource.

 The [Last-Modified](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Last-Modified) response header can be used as a **weak** validator.
 It is considered weak because it only has 1-second resolution.
-If the `Last-Modified` header is present in a response, then the client can issue an [If-Modified-Since](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/If-Modified-Since) request header to validate the cached document.
+If the `Last-Modified` header is present in a response, the client can issue an [If-Modified-Since](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/If-Modified-Since) request header to validate the cached document.

 When a validation request is made, the server can either ignore the validation request and response with a normal `200 OK`, or it can return `304 Not Modified` (with an empty body) to instruct the browser to use its cached copy.
 The latter response can also include headers that update the expiration time of the cached document.